pagekey/website/_notes/2018-03-25-your-first-kernel-module.md

 Not much if I'm writing it.

+Jokes aside, kernel modules can be anything from a device driver to a new type of file system.

 # Create the Module

 Enough talk.
 Let's get to work!
 The first thing we'll need to create our kernel module is a `Makefile`.
 If you're not familiar with `make`, it's a build tool that lets you automate redundant tasks like compilation, cleanup, and so forth.
 For very small projects, it may seem like a convenience, but as things become more complex, a good `Makefile` is essential.
-Ours will be fairly straightforward:
+Ours will be fairly straightforward.
+Create a blank directory, `cd` to it, and open `Makefile` in your favorite text editor:

 ```
 obj-m += hello-world.o